VincentLTech/Project-Builder/README.md

 ___

 ## Background
-I thought it would be fun to use my coding skills to create a unique birthday "card" for a friend.
+It was a solo project that I wanted to create to practice my knowledge in Python/Flask/MySQL Development.

 [Return to Table of Contents](#Table-of-Contents)